nrf-rs/nrfxlib/README.md

 includes Nordic's header files and static library as a git sub-module (from their [Github page](https://github.com/NordicPlayground/nrfxlib)) and runs [`bindgen`] to generate Rust 'headers' which correspond to the functions and constants in the relevant header files.
-You will need LLVM to be installed for [`bindgen`] to work, so please do see their [documentation](https://github.com/rust-lang/rust-bindgen).
+You will need bindgen and LLVM to be installed for [`bindgen`] to work, so please do see their [documentation](https://github.com/rust-lang/rust-bindgen).

 [`bindgen`]: https://crates.io/crates/bindgen